zmbelles/GroceryDB/README.md

 Assumption 2: No employee will ever be paid more than $999,999.99/year
 Assumption 3: administrator will always type the correct query
 Assumption 4: User is running MySQL with a schema named 'term' created
-Assumption 5: User has set a localhost password on mysql to '!Fall2022' (to be fixed)
+Assumption 5: User has set a localhost password on mysql to '!Fall2022'
 ### 3. Limitations
 1. further abstraction to apply in multiple database contexts
 2. the ability for administrators to make their own queries